 - Improving financial stability: Having an emergency fund can improve personal financial stability and reduce financial risks caused by unexpected situations.
 With an emergency fund, you can better cope with various financial situations and improve personal financial stability.

 The amount of emergency funds to be reserved should be based on individual circumstances.
-It is recommended to reserve at least three months' worth of living expenses to ensure sufficient funds to cope with unexpected situations.
+A general recommendation is to reserve at least three to six months' worth of living expenses to ensure sufficient funds to cope with unexpected situations.
 For example, if your average monthly living expenses are $1500, you should aim to have at least $4,500 in your emergency fund.

 If you enjoy job security and a stable income, you might consider boosting your monthly savings to reach loftier goals.
 For instance, if you have a stable career with a high income, you might consider increasing your monthly savings to 20% or more of your income.